HeroCreationLab/hero-creation-tool/docs/HOW-TO.md

 > \* *Remember that the tool at the moment only assists in making 1st level characters, so things like class features higher-than-first-level or spells other than cantrips and 1st level spells are ignored by the tool for now.*

-## Defining what compendiums to use for each item category
+## Defining what compendia to use for each item category

-The tool will use DnD5e SRD compendiums by default, but you can also include your own compendiums in the module settings.
-There you will find an entry for each type of compendium supported *-for easier and smarter parsing, the module requires you to set different compendiums for each item category, please follow that rule and don't repeat compendiums between categories-*.
+The tool will use DnD5e SRD compendia by default, but you can also include your own compendia in the module settings.
+There you will find an entry for each type of compendium supported *-for easier and smarter parsing, the module requires you to set different compendia for each item category, please follow that rule and don't repeat compendia between categories-*.

 As explained on the "Creating Custom ..." section above, on each entry you can type one or more compendium names, separated by semi-colons.
-The module will pull those compendiums whenever anyone opens a new Hero Creation Tool window, so you don't need to refresh or anything.
+The module will pull those compendia whenever anyone opens a new Hero Creation Tool window, so you don't need to refresh or anything.

-**Compendium names need to be the internal foundry names, not the ones you see on screen on the compendiums tab.** Usually it is the module name (if coming from a module) dot (.) the same name in lowercase, with all spaces replaced by dashes (-).
-Compendiums created on a given world will be prefixed by "world." instead of a module name.
+**Compendium names need to be the internal foundry names, not the ones you see on screen on the compendia tab.** Usually it is the module name (if coming from a module) dot (.) the same name in lowercase, with all spaces replaced by dashes (-).
+Compendia created on a given world will be prefixed by "world." instead of a module name.

 > You can type the following on the console to see all loaded packs, just to make sure you got the names right.
 >```